The Essential Guide to Academic Integrity (for undergraduate students)

 - If you find yourself in a predicament and are thinking about cheating, pause before you act.
 Remember that cheating is unethical and you have alternatives.

-- If you are unsure about course rules or whether you are crossing an ethical line, for example, by working with others or looking at an assignment key, ask your professor.
+- If you are unsure about course rules or whether you are crossing an ethical line, for example, by working with others, using a generative artificial intelligence tool, or looking at an assignment key, ask your professor.

 - If you don’t understand the point of an assignment, don’t assume it is pointless and therefore cheating is somehow justified.
 Your professor’s goals and the merits of an assignment may not be obvious to you; ask your professor to explain their goals for the assignment.